-The literature on board diversity and the firm financial performance (e.g. Adams et al. 2009; Campbell and Mínguez-Vera 2008; Farrell and Hersch 2005; Carter et al. 2003; Erhardt et al. 2003) broadly supports the view that the presence of women representatives on the board enhance the firm financial performance.
-The recent Davies report (2011) has provided a business case for gender diversity on boards based on the potential impact in improving performance, accessing the widest talent pool, achieving better corporate governance and being more responsive to the market.
-However, the issue of improving the gender balance of corporate boards has continued as worldwide concern.
-For instance, in the U.S, women held only 16.9% of Fortune 500 board seats in 2013, and less than one-fifth of companies had 25% or more women directors, while one-tenth had no women serving on their boards (Catalyst 2013).
-The Davies Report (2011) further shows the levels of under-representation of women on corporate boards exists across the globe, ranging between 3.6% in industrialised Asia-Pacific region to 23% in Sweden and Philippines; the figure for the UK has 9.6%.
+The literature on board diversity and firms' financial performance (e.g. Adams et al. 2009; Campbell and Mínguez-Vera 2008; Farrell and Hersch 2005; Carter et al. 2003; Erhardt et al. 2003) broadly supports the view that the presence of women representatives on the board enhances the firm's financial performance.
+The recent Davies Report (2011) has provided a business case for gender diversity on boards based on its potential impact on improving performance, accessing the widest talent pool, achieving better corporate governance and being more responsive to the market.
+However, the issue of improving the gender balance of corporate boards has continued as a worldwide concern.
+For instance, in the US, women held only 16.9% of Fortune 500 board seats in 2013, and less than one-fifth of companies had 25% or more women directors, while one-tenth had no women serving on their boards (Catalyst 2013).
+The Davies Report (2011) further shows the levels of under-representation of women on corporate boards across the globe, ranging from 3.6% in the industrialised Asia-Pacific region to 23% in Sweden and the Philippines; the figure for the UK was 9.6%.

-The flexibility in accounting standards allows managers to estimate and project accounting numbers different from the underlying economic conditions of a firm.
-For instance, under Generally Accepted Accounting Principles (GAAP), managers can exercise discretion over accounting reported earnings to maximize the information value of firm's earnings.
-Although this is an accepted strategy used by management in the corporate world for income smoothing, excessive use of this practice is detrimental to firms.
-Furthermore, it has been acknowledged that firm's mangers may have an incentives to mainuplate accounting earnings either to maximize firm value or obtain some private gains at the expense of shareholders (Beneish 2001; Christie and Zimmerman 1994).
+Flexibility in accounting standards allows managers to estimate and project accounting numbers different from the underlying economic conditions of a firm.
+For instance, under Generally Accepted Accounting Principles (GAAP), managers can exercise discretion over accounting-reported earnings to maximize the information value of the firm's earnings.
+Although this is an accepted strategy used by management in the corporate world for income smoothing, excessive use of this practice is detrimental.
+Furthermore, it has been acknowledged that managers may have an incentive to manipulate accounting earnings either to maximize the firm's value or obtain some private gain at the expense of shareholders (Beneish 2001; Christie and Zimmerman 1994).
 In the context of a conflict, managers exercise discretion over accounting earnings either to mislead shareholders about the firm's financial performance or to gain some private benefits at the expense of other stakeholders (i.e. opportunistic earnings management) (Healy and Wahlen 1999).
-The adaptable behaviour by managers through various reporting methods and estimates reflect inaccurate reflections of the company's financial fundamentals, such as in the accounting scandals involving major corporations such as Enron and WorldCom1.
+The adaptable behaviour of managers through various reporting methods and estimates reflects an inaccurate picture of the company's financial fundamentals, such as in the accounting scandals involving major corporations such as Enron and WorldCom2.
 In short, the argument is that earnings management reduces the quality of earnings because the information in the financial reports does not reflect the underlying economic conditions of a firm.